LasseRosenow/riot-runtime-config/README.md

 [RIOT Registry](#3-the-riot-registry).

-The RIOT Registry acts as a common interface to access Runtime Configurations and store them in non-volatile devices.
+The RIOT Registry acts as a common interface to access Runtime Configurations and save them in non-volatile devices.

 All runtime configuration can be accessed either from the RIOT Application or the interfaces exposed by the Configuration Managers, via the RIOT Registry.